MohammedMaheer/AIhr/README.md

 ## 👨‍💻 Support

-If you run into issues during setup or deployment, please reach out through the **codester support**.
+If you run into issues during setup or deployment, please reach out through the comment.
 I'm happy to help with a personal screen-share or walkthrough.